-Over the years, customers and website visitors have asked our thoughts on picking the best paints and finishes for busy family spaces, nurseries and kid’s rooms.
-While we’re not professional painters, we seem to make a hobby of painting, re-painting, and re- re-painting our homes, so we feel qualified to tackle this question.
+Over the years, we’ve been asked about the best paint for children’s bedrooms, nurseries, and busy family spaces.
+While we’re not professional painters, we seem to make a hobby of painting, re-painting, and re- re-painting our homes, so we feel very qualified to tackle this question.

 Happily, it’s an easy answer…

 Paint formulation and finish have as much impact on long-term satisfaction as color choice.
 Luckily, there are plenty of durable, easy-clean choices in a variety of finishes and paint formulations.
 You just need to know your options so you can pick the best combination for your needs.

 Here’s a look at the basic differences between interior paints commonly found in home improvement stores, plus some low-maintenance ideas for painting high-traffic areas and busy family spaces.